Marketing design

 What is the meaning of conceptual design?

-Conceptual design is the early stage of the design process where you come up with the main idea behind a product, system, or project.
-It’s the conceptual design definition most professionals start with: shaping what you’re trying to communicate before figuring out how.
+Conceptual design is the conceptual design phase, early stage of the design process where you come up with the main idea behind a product, system, or project.
+Conceptual design occurs early in the design process, serving as the foundational phase where core ideas and visions are established before moving on to detailed development.
+It’s the conceptual design definition most professionals start with: shaping, defining, and establishing what you’re trying to communicate before figuring out how.

 It’s not about picking fonts or drawing wireframes.
-It’s about choosing the core idea that everything else will revolve around.
-Think of it as your North Star — every visual decision, message, or layout choice will point back to this one thing.
+It’s about defining and establishing the core idea that everything else will revolve around and determining what will guide the project.
+This core idea is often referred to as the design concept.
+Think of it as your North Star — every visual decision, message, or layout choice will point back to this one thing, establishing a foundation for the entire project.

 Let’s say you’re designing a landing page for a climate app.
 Without a concept, you might just use generic “nature” imagery.
 With a concept like climate action feels personal, suddenly you’re building a story around individual impact.
 The design decisions get sharper.